Temporary Event Notices

 To apply for a Temporary Event Notice, you will need to:

-- submit your application at least ten working days before the start of your event
+You must submit your application at least ten working days before the start of your event.
+This does not include the day of submitting your application or the day of the event.

 If you apply for a late Temporary Event Notice, you will need to submit your application: